d3w3r/nestjs/README.md

   i have to provide the `useValue`, `useFactory` and then we have to export that customized provider with the name that was put inside the `provide` property, then in all the services we can `Inject` decorator inside the constructor.
+- With the `configModule` we have first to add them into the imports of the main module at the same that a configuration must be provided `.forRoot()` some parameters like `path...`, `global`, `load` allows the right configuration and working for the module, first we create a file that has the envnames for files that object only will have the purpose the provide the right name with the actual process.env.NODE_ENV value, then we create config file general to export a `registerAs(key, function)` config object that takes the name and a function that returns an object to configure the mirroring env vars in a way more easy to use that is an object, then we have to import that with an `inject(config.KEY) private name:ConfigType<typeof config>` that is all that we have to use, or we can use the simply `configService` and use `configService.get()` but the first aproach is better becuase has only a specific set of vars and no-one can be invented.

 ## Git commands
 - to clone a branch `git clone -b name url` to clone only the brach.